 - Use your favorite milk: cow's milk, almond milk, soy milk, coconut milk, etc

 - Add fruit topping before serving, unless it's frozen, then you can add it to your chia seed porridge and store it for a few days.

 - You can make this chia pudding ahead of time and store in the fridge.

 - Additional Topping ideas: Fresh orange slices, fresh berries, kiwi slices, sliced apples or pears, pineapple, or mashed banana.
-Chocolate chips and peanut butter are also a great additions, or mash fresh berries with a spoonful of sugar for a sweet addition.
+Chocolate chips and peanut butter, or mash fresh berries with sugar for a sweet addition.